 What was the hardest thing about walking the Gritstone Trail in one day?

-Getting lost, twice.
+2021: Getting lost, twice.
 As I said in my article, adding 5km on to the 56km trail didn’t seem quite so bad when it initially happened within our first hour of walking, but my God it caught up with us around the 50km mark.
-Time stood still from 40 – 50km – we didn’t appear to be moving any closer to the finish line.
+Time stood still between 40 and 50km – we didn’t appear to be moving any closer to the finish line.

 The route is also full of steep climbs in the form of lots of steps and random grassy hills that seem to appear out of nowhere.
 The elevation was relentless!